LP-Atkins/r5Reloaded_LoadOutMenu/README.md

-# r5-Reloaded Apex Legends, Loadout Menu, v1.00
+# r5-Reloaded Apex Legends, Loadout Menu, v1.0.1
+# v1.0.1 will release here once it has been cleard by Microsoft Antivirus Team, for now the source code is available to be compiled.
 A small application that can allow you to swap loadouts in modded Apex Legends.
 This application has only been tested on Windows 10 & 11.

 Written in Visual Basic Classic (VB6).

 ## Version Summary:
-* v1.00: Original release.
+* v1.0.0: Original release.
+* v1.0.1: -Window position is now saved.
+* 	  -Custom Abilities and Weapons can now be loaded through the INI file.

 ## Features:
 * Allows you to select all available guns for primary & secondary.